kunal2006999/sudokusolver/README.md

-input given numbers in cells of problem solvesO(9^8) the sudoku problem using backtracking and OOPs prints solved soduko puzzle
+input given numbers in cells of problem solves the sudoku problem using backtracking and OOPs prints solved soduko puzzle